Eight Forest Lane

 Pear and Prosciutto Salad

-A perfectly simple pear and prosciutto salad made with walnuts, baby spinach and rocket, served on char-grilled bread with a sweet and tangy dressing.
+A perfectly simple pear and prosciutto salad made with walnuts and rocket, served on char-grilled bread with a sweet and tangy dressing.

 5 from 2 votes